yoshikawaa/github-manager/README.md

 ### For HTTP Proxy Environment

-Set http proxy as properties in `application-proxy.yml`.
+Add http proxy as properties in `application.yml`.

 ```yaml
 proxy: